 Another sweet pastry dessert comes from Sicily - from the western town of Erice, just north of Trapani.
 These amazing pastries are filled with lemon custard and covered in icing sugar.
 Genovesi are so delicious, soft and tasty, especially if eaten warm.

 Frutta martorana are traditional marzipan sweets in the form of fruits and vegetables originated from the province of Palermo and Messina in Sicily.
 These impressive sweets were first made by nuns who decorated empty fruit trees with them to impress an archbishop visiting on All Saints Day.
 Frutta martorana is a common treat given to children on that day.

 These interesting cookies are usually made for Day of the death.
 Their shape also remind of the bones.
 The texture of these cookies is similar to biscotti - chewy but bordering on hard.
 The texture and intense almond flavour of the ossi dei morti makes them perfect to dunk into coffee or tea.

 Cassatelle are popular fried pastry from Sicily.
 There are many different variations of this sweet.
 Some are made of crunchy crust flavoured with Marsala wine and filled with tasty ricotta and chocolate filling and dusted with icing sugar.
 They are traditionally made with sheep milk ricotta but still delicious when made with cow ricotta.
 They are best eaten hot when the chocolate melts and the ricotta is creamy and velvety.
-Cassatelle di Agira are made without ricotta but still delicious.
+Cassatelle di Agira are made without ricotta but are still delicious.